Mailing Address:Tennessee Tech University

 8am to 4:30pm CST

-Students applying to Tennessee Tech may receive a residency status of in-state, out-of-state, or border county.
-This status must be verified before the start of term.
+Students applying to Tennessee Tech may receive a residency status of in-state, domestic out-of-state, international out-of-state, or border county.
+This status must be verified before the start of every semester.
 Verifying residency can be done by filling out the FAFSA or submitting one of the legal EVEA documents.

 Students are considered in-state if they have lived in the state of Tennessee for at least a year for non-academic purposes.